 Merith Basey MSc

-Executive Director, North Americamerith@uaem.org Merith has over a decade of experience in global public health, advocacy and project management.
+Merith has over 15 years of experience in global public health, advocacy and youth empowerment.
 Following her postgraduate studies on Latin America at La Universidad Complutense, the UK native spent many years leading AYUDA, where she was responsible for fostering new partnerships, growing youth-led programs and strengthening local capacity in type 1 diabetes communities across Latin America and the Caribbean.
-After a Master’s degree at the London School of Hygiene and Tropical Medicine, she worked with the Constituencies team at the World AIDS Campaign in Amsterdam.
+After a Master’s degree at the London School of Hygiene and Tropical Medicine, she worked with the World AIDS Campaign in Amsterdam.
 Her interest in access to medicines stemmed from her experiences on the ground in the regions in which she was working.
-Disheartened by a lack of global action around access to insulin she was inspired to co-found the 100 Campaign with a small team of advocates, aimed at re-framing insulin access as a human rights issue and reducing the barriers to access.
+Disheartened by a lack of global action around access to insulin she was inspired to co-found the 100 Campaign in 2012 with a small team of advocates, aimed at re-framing insulin access as a human rights issue and reducing the barriers to access.
 She speaks Spanish, French and Portuguese and is based in Washington, DC.

-Program and Financial Officerrahwa@uaem.org Rahwa provides general program and finance support to UAEM.
+Rahwa provides general program support and financial management to UAEM.
 She worked as a research associate and program coordinator with different nonprofit organizations before joining UAEM.
 Rahwa holds a Master’s degree from the International Institute of Social Studies, where she studied development studies with specialization in economics of development.